top of page

 He provided arrangements and orchestrations for the HBO documentary Six by Sondheim.

-David is also a Usual Suspect at New York Theatre Workshop, a member of the Television Academy, ASCAP, and The Society of Composers and Lyricists.
+David is also a Usual Suspect at New York Theatre Workshop, ASCAP, and The Society of Composers and Lyricists.
 He earned a master of music degree in choral conducting from Carnegie Mellon University (under the tutelage of Dr. Robert Page) and a self-defined bachelor of music degree from The Hartt School.

 bottom of page